David Susskind: Personal life

 Susskind was married twice.
 Both of his marriages ended in divorce.
 In 1939, he married Phyllis Briskin; they had three children: Diana Susskind Laptook, Pamela Susskind Schaenen, and Andrew Susskind.
 They divorced in 1966.
 In the same year he married Joyce Davidson, who had two daughters from a prior marriage, Connie and Shelley.
 They had a daughter, Samantha Maria Susskind Mannion.
 They separated in 1982 and divorced in 1986.

 Susskind was first cousin to television writer and producer Norman Lear.

 Death

 In 1987 at the age of 66, Susskind suffered a fatal heart attack in New York City, hours after Andy Warhol died, also in Manhattan.
 He was interred at Westchester Hills Cemetery in Hastings-on-Hudson, New York.

 Legacy

+Susskind was among those parodied in the Allan Sherman medley "Shticks and Stones," on Sherman's 1962 My Son, the Folk Singer album.
 In 1988, Susskind was inducted into the Television Hall of Fame.